Frequently Asked Questions

 4 lessons per week, 30 minutes each, shared with 2 other students (most often) equals 40 minutes of swimming per week.
 Imagine how much time it takes a child to learn to crawl, walk, talk… and that’s a skill they’re practicing during every waking hour!
 Swimming 4 times per week (or more) is the best way to get maximum results.
 Two lessons per week are an option available year-round, although lessons at 4 times per week result in more progress than 2 times per week.

-Please call our facilities to schedule swim lessons.
+Please call our facility to schedule swim lessons.
 We schedule lessons 3-5 days in advance of your start date.
 Just provide us with an idea of which days and window of times are most convenient for you and we will find a schedule that works.
 If you want to start lessons beyond a week from your phone call (or if your desired class is full), we can put you on a priority waiting list for lessons at a later date.